Luckbros Kopi or Luckin Kopi Restaurant adds to the busy scene along Jalan Panggong. It is a 5-minute walk away from Pasar Seni LRT station too.

 The courtyard has rattan hats and rattan chairs.
 You can use these as a beautiful backdrop for photos.

-But sound tends to echo off the walls.
+Unfortunately, sound tends to echo off the walls in this eatery.
 And thus, the environment can get quite noisy.

 Considering the large crowds during peak hours, the waiters do their best.
 They aren’t talkative, but that is hardly their fault.